FamousTeen/stqa_github_action/README.md

 3. Commit and push the code to GitHub.
 4. Go to the `Actions` tab in GitHub, and observe the results.
 5. Fix the failing unit tests, push the new code back to GitHub, and repeat until all tests pass.

+## CI pipeline summary

+- The workflow definition lives at `.github/workflows/ci.yaml` and runs on every push or pull request to `main`.
+- Dependencies are cached between runs, `flake8` linting is scoped to this module, and `pytest` executes from `14_devops_github_actions` with coverage reporting enabled.
+- Coverage XML is uploaded as a build artifact so you can download it from the Actions page without re-running the suite locally.